Drafting Different Bust Cup Sizes

 Drafting For Different (Patternmaking) Bust Cup Sizes

 My instructions for drafting the Bodice Front Block has directions for including Bust Cups Sizes within the block making process.
 In all of the patternmaking instructions theory I found in respected patternmaking books when I was learning block making, I only ever found standard instructions for drafting a (Patternmaking) B Bust Cup.
-(I never saw it specified that it was a B Cup, I realised it over time).
+(I never saw it specified that it was a B Cup, I realized it over time).

 In these textbooks, it seemed that the standard practice was to draft a block with a B Cup, and then make a Full Bust Adjustment as a second and separate step to make blocks with larger or smaller bust cups.
 So the Full Bust Adjustment would appear in the Adjustments section of the book.